Application Process and Information

 Engineers and Geoscientists BC is seeking qualified candidates with diverse experience, skills, and expertise to stand for election to Council in the Fall of 2021.
 We are seeking candidates with a blend of competencies, including:

 - Human resources;

 - Regulatory understanding;

 - Technical proficiency.

-Please note that it is not necessary to have experience in each area; as part of its process, the Nominating Committee conducts a gap analysis to identify the skills and experience of continuing Councillors and the complementary skills and experience that future Councillors could add to provide a balanced and well-rounded oversight body.
+Please note that it is not necessary to have experience in each area.
+As part of its merit-based selection process, the Nomination Committee conducts a gap analysis to identify the skills and experience of continuing Councillors and the complementary skills and experience that future Councillors could add to provide a balanced and well-rounded oversight body.

-- Are practising, non-practising, or retired professional engineers (P.Eng.), professional geoscientists (P.Geo.) or Limited Licensees (Eng.L. or Geo.L.) in good standing;
+- You must be a practising, non-practising, or retired professional engineer (P.Eng.), professional geoscientist (P.Geo.) or limited licensee (Eng.L. or Geo.L.) in good standing

 In addition to Council meetings, Councillors are required to attend: